Skip to main content

 His second time on a bike was two years later when he was 15.
 He rode a trials course on a Ariel 350 Red Hunter loaned to him by a friend.
 “We rode pillion till we got to the mountains, then he said ‘Ride it down and back up’.
 I had never done it before but I did it anyway.
 I rode down and back up.
 Everyone clapped.
 What the fuck did I do?
 They told me I just cleared the toughest section in Northern England.”

-During the war Gerry joined the Royal Air Force.
+During the war, Gerry joined the Royal Air Force.
 This was also the time he was introduced to speedway racing.
 “With riding trials and winning them, my photograph was in the papers.
 Belle Vue got in contact with me and asked me if I would like to have a trial at the speedway.”
 He impressed the team with his natural riding ability and was asked to put together a J.A.P. racer from parts during practice.
 “The guys were still messing around on the track when I came out with this new bike and flew around.
 They said, ‘You’re riding at New Cross Wednesday night, First Division’.”
 He was made an official Belle Vue racer in 1950 (a Belle Vue “Ace”, as they are called).

 Road racing had also been something that Gerry wanted to try for a long time.
 His chance came when he got his hands on an R8 AJS.
 He raced his first Isle of Man TT race as a privateer.

 His best finish in road racing was also his biggest upset.
 He rode the Isle of Man Grand National and finished second behind racer Bill Nicholson.
-However, due to a screw up with the marshal leaving his post to escape one of the Isle of Man’s notorious squalls, Gerry was recorded as finishing in fourth place.
-“I didn’t really worry about it much then but now I realize I should’ve stuck up for myself…but I didn’t bother.”
+However, due to a screw-up with the marshal leaving his post to escape one of the Isle of Man’s notorious squalls, Gerry was recorded as finishing in fourth place.
+“I didn’t really worry about it much then, but now I realize I should’ve stuck up for myself…but I didn’t bother.”

 Because of all his exploits as a professional racer he had the chance to live in few different countries.
 He lived in South Africa with his wife and then moved to Bermuda after seeing the rising racial conflict within the country.
 Finally, in 1970 after accepting a job as a Rolls Royce mechanic, they moved to the United States as citizens and have lived here ever since.